Gordonby/SimpleFunctionApp/README.md

-# SimpleFunctionApp
+# Simple Function App

-Just a simple web app to consume for test deployments
+Just a simple c# Azure Function App to use for test deployments

+.NET6 / v4 Functions Runtime

 ## Routes